Rinny Shelton, President

-Tammy Dee, Vice President
+Vice President – Open

 Carla Arnold, Treasurer

-Jorge Manzanera, Member at-Large
+Jorge Manzanera, Member-at-Large

 Jorge is the founder and current director of Skagit Mediation.
 He is an approved Family Law Mediator for Skagit County Superior Court and a member of Washington Mediation Association.
-He is a bilingual trainer and coach in Conflict Resolution, offering family and workplace workshops, and facilitation.
-His memberships include: Toastmasters in Mount Vernon, the Latino Advisory Counci of Community Action, the Citizen Advisory Committee for Mount Vernon Comprehensive Plan Update, and the Board of Directors of the Mount Vernon Library Foundation.
-Jorge was born and reaised bilingual in Mexico City, where he completed his Bachelors in Biomedical Engineering and a Masters in Management.
+He is a bilingual trainer and coach in Conflict Resolution, offering family and workplace workshops and facilitation.
+His memberships include: Toastmasters in Mount Vernon, the Latino Advisory Council of Community Action, the Citizen Advisory Committee for Mount Vernon Comprehensive Plan Update, and the Board of Directors of the Mount Vernon Library Foundation.
+Jorge was born and raised bilingual in Mexico City, where he completed his Bachelors in Biomedical Engineering and a Masters in Management.

 Jenn Angelis, Ex Officio

 Jenn is the Grants Coordinator for the Burlington-Edison School District.
 She has been a Consortium member since 2008 years and has served on the SCCFC Executive Board for four years.
 Her family calls this beautiful Skagit Valley home.
-She has two young daughters and loves getting out to enjoy the beaches, trails and parks the county has to offer.
+She has two young daughters and loves getting out to enjoy the beaches, trails, and parks the county has to offer.
 In addition to her work and family life, she is a fiber artist.

 Carol Hawk, Ex Officio, Fiscal Representative

-Lyndie Case, Coordinator
+Lyndie Simmonds, Coordinator